Suggested Listening December 16, 2022

 *More information on the three catalogs and available formats is found at the end of the list of recommended reads*

-And the next Suggested Reading posting will be published on Tuesday, September 6, 2022.
+The next Suggested Reading posting will be published on Wednesday, December 14, 2022.

 (Available Formats: Print Book)

-On Readers’ Note: Hell And Back is the eighteenth book in the Walt Longmire Mystery Series.
-If you’d like to start reading from the beginning checkout book one, The Cold Dish.
+Reader’s Note: The Choice is the third title in the Dragon Heart Legacy series.
+If you’d like to start reading the series from the beginning check out book one: The Awakening.

 (Available Formats: Print Book)